Hackathon-Puebla-2026/Equipo_10/DetectionLeaks/README.md

-# Early detection of leaks in drinking water PIPELINES using QUBO + QAOA Optimization Project
+## Early Detection of Leaks in Drinking Water Pipelines Using QUBO and QAOA

 ## Overview